TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-And a the typical forgot password in `/forgot_password.php`:
+And the typical "Forgot Password" page at `/forgot_password.php`:

 <br />